traplol/simple-vm/README.md

 be added together and then the result applied to the first register storing the result in the first register.

+*Note: The sign bit of the 16-bit immediate is preserved*

 ### Immediate to register
 ```
 oooooo rrrrr mmmmmmmmmmmmmmmmmmmmm